-Let’s look at the various features provided by Android Enterprise management across various stages of mobile device management:
+Let’s look at the various features provided by Android Enterprise device management across various stages of mobile device management:

 Android Enterprise management provides you with various methods to enroll devices in bulk without any user intervention and minimal admin action.
 These enrollment methods help in quicker onboarding and faster deployment to the production environment.

-This enrollment method is ideal the devices are corporate-owned, aiding in large scale deployment of devices in bulk while requiring minimal admin/user intervention.
-All that is needed is a one-time setup where you add details of the devices to be enrolled onto the zero touch portal which then gets enrolled out-of-the-box on device activation.
+This enrollment method is ideal since the devices are corporate-owned, aiding in large scale deployment of devices in bulk while requiring minimal admin/user intervention.
+All that is needed is a one-time setup where you add details of the devices to be enrolled onto the Zero Touch portal which then gets enrolled out-of-the-box on device activation.
 You can also automate the process of adding devices by providing reseller details on the portal.
 This ensures any device purchased from the reseller gets automatically added to the portal providing a complete automated enrollment experience.
 Zero-touch enrollment is supported for specific devices purchased from specific resellers.
 Click to know more about Zero-touch enrollment

 This enrollment method is ideal if the devices are in the hands of the users.
 This method also requires minimal admin intervention as the enrollment is carried out by the users.
 All that the admin needs to do is to share the EMM token and a QR code.
 The DPC token is provided by Google to uniquely identify the MDM solution while the QR code is used for identifying the server.
-This method can be used as an alternate for Zero-touch enrollment as unlike Zero-touch enrollment, EMM token enrollment can be used to enroll any device running Android 6.0 or later.
+This method can be used as an alternate for Zero-touch enrollment as unlike Zero-touch enrollment, EMM token enrollment can be used to enroll any device running Android 6.0 or later for Android Enterprise management.
 Click to know more about EMM Token Enrollment.

-Also, enrolling a device via EMM Token or Zero-touch provisions it as work-managed device (previously known as Device Owner) implying complete device management, whereby the entire device can be managed by the enterprise.
+Also, enrolling a device via EMM Token or Zero-touch provisions it as work-managed device (previously known as Device Owner) implying complete Android Enterprise management, whereby the entire device can be managed by the enterprise.
 This is ideal for corporate devices.
 MDM also supports multiple methods of provisioning devices as Device Owner.

 In case of personal devices, provisioning them as Profile Owner creates two versions of the Play Store - one is configured with the arbitrary Google account with only enterprise approved apps while the other is the personal Play Store configured with the device user’s personal account.
 It is the enterprise version of the Play Store which exists within the container, thereby ensuring no unapproved apps can be installed within the container nor can there by any unauthorized data sharing between the two versions of the app or other apps.